HSFGR Breed Standard

 Substance vs. Refinement

-Bone and body should show real substance – this is a heritage Landrace Myotonic-based goat, not a narrow, hyper-dairy type.
+• Bone and body should show real substance and functional capacity.
+This is a heritage, Myotonic-based Silky Fainting Goat, not a narrow, fragile, or hyper-dairy type.

 Movement & Presence